Webinar Series Rationale

 The last hour of the webinar will be devoted to a panel discussion with the presenters, who will answer questions from the audience.

-One week prior to the webinar, YouTube video links for the presentations will be posted on the Webinar #2 Presentations page.
+The YouTube videos for these presentations are now posted on the Webinar #2 Presentations page.

 You can find an archive of past webinars on the Past Webinar Archive page.